घर की मुर्गी दाल बराबर

 - Firstly, barrels are good for 3-4 years, after which the tannins are completely leached out.
 So it is not a piece of permanent furniture or equipment but a consumable.

 - Secondly, wood being a porous substance is difficult to sanitize.
 Industrially, a Sulphur candle cleaning, followed by scraping and baking them over fire pits are used to clean them.
-For a hobbyist, this might be too much effort and not worth the pains if we are planning to do it in a small scale.
+For a hobbyist, this might be too much effort and not worth the pains if we are planning to do it on a small scale.

 - Thirdly, one needs to constantly monitor the liquid levels in the kegs and replenish the evaporation losses.
 (Angel’s share)

 - Fourth, you need to keep beeswax handy.
 As the temperature varies, the wood will expand or contract causing it to leak.
-Stainless steel nails and beeswax help plug those holes and keep drip wastage to minimum.
+Stainless steel nails and beeswax help plug those holes and keep drip wastage to a minimum.

 - Fifth, the small Oak barrels will have too high surface area for its volume.
 As a result, you will witness accelerated aging and probably excessive woody oak tannins.